Stuuky07/stuuky-web/README.md

 # Stuuky
 This is Stuuky.
-A learning plataform that is exclusive to ETECs students!!
+A learning plataform that is exclusive to ETEC students!!

 ## Technologies Used